pyarmak/entrada-1x-docs/user/docs/exams/post.md

 * Click 'Show/hide columns' to add or remove the columns you'd like to be able to view.

 #How to add graders to an exam
 In order for faculty to access exams and grade them, the faculty must be added as graders to an exam post.
 Additionally, you must have groups within a course (to configure groups go to Admin>Manage Courses).
 Make sure you have groups configured before you try to add graders as the only was to successfully save grader names is for them to be attached to a group.
+(If you are attaching an exam to a gradebook entry there is the option to add graders to the gradebook entry.
+This will not allow faculty to access the exam to grade.
+To allow someone to grade an exam they must be added as a grader to the specific exam post.)
 * Navigate to Admin>Manage Exams.
 * Click on ‘Exams’ from the left sidebar Manage Exams section.
 * Search for the applicable exam.